William Gillette

-Youth
+Early life

 Gillette was born in Nook Farm, Hartford, Connecticut, a literary and intellectual center with residents such as Mark Twain, Harriet Beecher Stowe, and Charles Dudley Warner.

 Gillette's father, Francis, had been a United States Senator and a crusader for public education, temperance, the abolition of slavery, and women's suffrage.
 His mother, Elisabeth Daggett Hooker, was a descendant of the Reverend Thomas Hooker, the English-born Puritan leader who founded the town of Hartford and either wrote or inspired the first written constitution in history to form a government.
 Gillette had three brothers and a sister.
 Another sister named Mary died as a small child.

 His eldest brother, Frank Ashbell Gillette, went to California and died there in 1859 from consumption (tuberculosis).
 The third oldest brother, Robert, joined the Union Army and served in the Antietam campaign, was invalided home sick, recovered, and joined the Navy.
 Robert Gillette was assigned to the U.S.S.
 Gettysburg and took part in both assaults on Fort Fisher.
 He was killed the morning after the surrender of the fort when the powder magazine exploded.
-His brother Edward moved to Iowa and his sister Elisabeth married George Henry Warner, both in 1863, after which William was the only child in the household.
+His brother Edward moved to Iowa and his sister Elizabeth married George Henry Warner, both in 1863, after which William was the only child in the household.

 At the age of 20, he left Hartford to begin his apprenticeship as an actor.
 He briefly worked for a stock company in New Orleans and then returned to New England where, on Mark Twain's own recommendation, he debuted at the Globe Theater of Boston with Twain's stage-play The Gilded Age in 1875.
 Afterward, he was a stock actor for six years through Boston, New York, and the Midwest.
 He irregularly attended classes at a few institutions, although he never completed their programs.
 His father Francis had held the strongest objections to the theater in general, but he offered the least resistance and drove him to the train station, telling his son that he had driven two other sons to this same station and they had never returned; William was to make sure that he was the exception.
 Francis supplied him with an allowance on which to subsist (his apprenticeship was without pay).

 His father's health began to fail in 1878, and William forsook the stage for more than a year to care for him in his final illness.
 Upon his father's death, he and George Henry Warner were named executors of Francis' estate, and they, Elisabeth, and Edward shared in the inheritance.